-There was a core set of OTUs that significantly associated with host tree species or particular treatments.
-In summary, 72 out of 569 Ascomycota OTUs were significantly associated with all host tree species (Table S5).t s Seedlings used in herbivory assays had 13 OTUs significantly associated with high herbivory damage (>70%) and 3 and 1 OTUs significantly associated with medium (31-69%) and low (<30%) herbivory damage, respectively, in E- and E+ treatment groups (Table S6).
-We detected 11 OTUs significantly associated with seedlings that experienced high (>30%) pathogen damage in E- and E+ treatment groups (Table S7).
-We could not tease apart which OTUs were associated with leaves exposed to Calonectria sp. agar plugs and non-exposed leaves because the genomic data scale for these trials was at the individual plant level, not leaf level.
-We found 30 OTUs significantly associated with E+ treated (inoculated with forest spore fall) individuals used in our pathogen assays (Table S8).
+We detected a core set of OTUs that was associated significantly with host tree species or treatment.
+In summary, 75 of 569 Ascomycota OTUs were significantly associated with individual host species: T. cacao (11), Dipteryx sp.
+(5), L. panamensis (3), A. membranacea (5), H. concinna (8), C. cainito (8), and Cordia alliodora (35) (Table S5).
+Seedlings used in herbivory assays had 13 OTUs significantly associated with high herbivory damage (>70%) and 3 and 1 OTUs significantly associated with medium (31-69%) and low (<30%) herbivory damage, respectively, in E-low and E-high treatment groups (Table S6).
+We detected 11 OTUs significantly associated with seedlings that experienced high (>30%) pathogen damage in E-low and E-high treatment groups (Table S7).
+We could not tease apart which OTUs were associated with leaves exposed to C. variabilis agar plugs and non-exposed leaves because thelevel of resolution for these trials was at the individual plant level for the amplicon sequence data, not leaf level.
+Overall, wee found 30 OTUs significantly associated with E-high treatment among the seedlings in our pathogen assays (Table S8).

 Host species leaf traits encompassed variation along the leaf economic spectrum (LES).
-The PCA revealed how ACI, LT, LPS and LMA were related.
-We plotted leaf trait data according to tree species groups on the PCA axes to show how the variance in the complete data set is explained by PC1 (60%) and PC2 (27%) (Fig. 4a).
-We observed that ACI, LPS and LMA loadings tracked along PC1 towards more negative values, showing correlation among these traits (Fig. 4a).
-Traits LT and LPS were orthogonal to each other (Fig. 4a), indicative of low correlation.
-We note distinct grouping of host species along PC1 towards negative values.
-We saw compact clustering of host species on opposite ends of PC2 (Fig. 4a).
+Analysis by PCA revealed how ACI, LT, LPS and LMA were related.
+We plotted leaf trait data according to tree species groups on the PCA axes to show how the variance in the complete data set was explained by PC1 (60%) and PC2 (27%) (Figure 4a).
+We observed that ACI, LPS and LMA loadings tracked along PC1 towards more negative values, showing correlation among these traits (Figure 4a).
+Two traits, LT and LPS, were orthogonal to each other (Figure 4a), indicative of low correlation.
+We noted a distinct grouping of host species along PC1 towards negative values.
+We saw compact clustering of host species on opposite ends of PC2 (Figure 4a).

-We note similar relationships between the leaf traits with respect to PC1 and PC2 in the subset of individual seedlings used for herbivory versus pathogen damage trials (Fig. 4b-c).
-The PCA of leaf traits from seedlings used in herbivory trials had a PC1 explaining 57.5% of the variance and a PC2 explaining 28% of the variance in the subset data (Fig. 4b).
-We saw an inversion of the LT loading in direction of positive values, as well as the same tree species clustered (i.e., Dypteryx sp. and A. membranacea) along PC2 (Fig. 4b) with respect to Fig. 4a.
-The PCA of leaf traits from seedling used in pathogen damage trials had a PC1 explaining 64% of the variance and a PC2 explaining 25% of the variance in the subset data (Fig. 4c).
-We detected similar relationships among leaf traits and PC axes in the pathogen damage subset data (Fig. 4c) when compared to the complete data set (Fig. 4a).
+We noted similar relationships between leaf traits with respect to PC1 and PC2 in the subset of individual seedlings used for herbivory versus pathogen damage trials (Figure 4b-c).
+The PCA of leaf traits from seedlings used in herbivory trials had a PC1 explaining 57.5% of the variance and a PC2 explaining 28% of the variance in the subset data (Figure 4b).
+We saw an inversion of the LT loading in direction of positive values, as well as the same tree species clustered (i.e., Dipteryx sp. and A. membranacea) along PC2 (Figure 4b) with respect to Figure 4a.
+The PCA of leaf traits from seedling used in pathogen damage trials had a PC1 explaining 64% of the variance and a PC2 explaining 25% of the variance in the subset data (Figure 4c).
+We detected similar relationships among leaf traits and PC axes in the pathogen damage subset data (Figure 4c) when compared to the complete data set (Figure 4a).